common-fate/docs-archive/docs/approvals/sso/azure.md

 - Then search for **Group** and add: `Group.Read.All`
 - Finally search for **GroupMember** and add: `GroupMember.Read.All`
 - Once you have selected the permissions click **Add permissions** to add them to your application.

+Make sure you click **Grant admin consent** above the permissions table and permit the scopes on the application.

 This is where we can start up the `gdeploy sso configure` command.
 Run the following to begin the SSO setup: